What is the Software Development Lifecycle?

 Another complaint about the SDLC model is that it can make an organization overly dependent on the process.
 A key principle in agile development is “people over processes.”
 This empowers an agile team to make quick adjustments to its plan when needed

-With the SDLC framework, this is more difficult because the team agrees early on to follow a specific development plan.
+This is more difficult with the SDLC framework because the team agrees early on to follow a specific development plan.

 It creates a single point of failure in the early stages.